 On the islands, public transport in peak season is quite efficient, so unless you want to get off the beaten track, you shouldn’t need your own transport.
 If you do decide to rent a car, you can browse options here.

-If you only have 7 days in the Greek islands, it’s perfect for a classic Athens-Santorini-Mykonos itinerary (with a stop on another island as well).
+If you only have 7 days, it’s perfect for a classic Athens-Santorini-Mykonos itinerary (with a stop on another island as well).
 If you have 10 days, you will have more time to visit even more islands.

 Day 1 – Athens